clarisse-lau/readthedocs/docs/source/sections/data/Reference-Data.rst

    * - Program/Source
      - BQ Project
+     - BQ Data set
      - Description
    * - ClinVar
      - isb-cgc
+     - genome_reference
      - * `ClinVar <https://www.ncbi.nlm.nih.gov/clinvar/intro/>`_ contains reports of the relationships among human variations and phenotypes.
        * GRCh37
        * GRCh38
    * - Cytoband/UCSC
      - isb-cgc
+     - genome_reference
      - * Cytoband to Genomic Coordinate Conversion
        * liftOver_hg19_to_hg38 - This table provides a mapping of each hg19 position to the corresponding position in hg38, and can be used to perform a liftOver_ operation in BigQuery.
    * - dbSNP
      - isb-cgc
+     - genome_reference
      - * `dbSNP <https://www.ncbi.nlm.nih.gov/snp/>`_ contains human single nucleotide variations, microsatellites, and small-scale insertions and deletions along with publication, population frequency, molecular consequence, and genomic and RefSeq mapping information for both common variations and clinical mutations
        * B150 GRCH37P13
        * B151 GRCH37P13
    * - Ensembl
      - isb-cgc
+     - genome_reference
      - * GRCh37: Release 75, the final build of the Ensembl_ gene-set mapped to GRCh37
        * GRCh38: Release 87, the most recent Ensembl_ gene-set mapped to GRCh38
    * - GENCODE
+     - isb-cgc-bq
-     - isb-cgc
+     - GENCODE
      - * GRCh37: Release 19, the final build of the GENCODE_ gene-set mapped to GRCH37
-       * GRCh38: Releases 22, 23, and 24 from GENCODE_ are all available (because the TCGA data has been reprocessed by at least one center using each of these three different releases)
+       * GRCh38: Releases 22, 23, 24, and 34 and on from GENCODE_ are all available
    * - Gene Ontology Consortium
      - isb-cgc
+     - genome_reference
      - * Tables based on GO_ annotations and the GO_ ontology.
    * - Genome-Wide SNP Array
      - isb-cgc
+     - genome_reference
      - * The technical documentation for the Affymetrix Genome-Wide Human SNP Array 6.0 array can be found `here <http://www.affymetrix.com/catalog/131533/AFFY/Genome-Wide+Human+SNP+Array+6.0#1_3>`_.
    * - gnomAD
      - isb-cgc
+     - genome_reference
      - * `gnomAD <https://gnomad.broadinstitute.org/>`_ aggregates and harmonizes both exome and genome sequencing data from a wide variety of large-scale sequencing projects.
        * GRCH37
    * - ICD
      - isb-cgc
+     - genome_reference
      - * `International Classification of Diseases <https://www.who.int/classifications/icd/en/>`_
        * ICD-10 Chapters
        * ICD-10 Codes